-Berwick District Woodworkers runs Farmers Market at The Old Cheese Factory to raise funds for the local community!
-Second and fourth Saturday every month 8.00 am-12.30 pm.
+The Farmers Market at The Old Cheese Factory is held every second Saturday monthly from 8.00 am-12.30 pm.
 The freshest produce and handmade goods straight from the farm to you!
 Fresh fruit and veggies, ethically raised meats, honey, baked goods, artisan breads, vegetable seedlings, jams and preserves, dairy, wine, nuts and much much

 ABOUT THE VFMA

 Victorian Farmers Market Association’s purpose is to support and promote authentic farmer’s markets throughout Victoria.

 WHAT IS A FARMERS MARKET?